datapoLei/pmag_bias/app/ReadMe.md

 This app is to visualize paleomagnetic bias of paleogeographies.

-To run the app, open a terminal and key in "python pm_bias.py".
+To run the app, invoke a command "python pm_bias.py" in the terminal.